Every year, airlines worldwide seem to make the restrictions regarding what size luggage you can take on a plane with you more complicated.

 Frontier Airlines

-Frontier personal item example on their website states “Think purses, totes, computer bags, briefcases, diaper bags and kids backpacks!”
+Frontier’s personal item example on their website states, “Think purses, totes, computer bags, briefcases, diaper bags and kids’ backpacks!”

 Spirit Airlines

-Spirit charge extra for carry on luggage “One personal item that fits entirely in the smaller sizer box (like a handbag, small backpack, laptop bag etc.) is included with your ticket.
-Another personal item or anything larger like a standard carry-on or checked bag will need to be paid for.”
+Spirit charges extra for carry-on luggage.
+“One personal item that fits entirely in the smaller sizer box (like a handbag, small backpack, laptop bag, etc.) is included with your ticket.
+Another personal item or anything larger, like a standard carry-on or checked bag, will need to be paid for.”

 Air Canada